nmukerje/sagemaker-spark-worshop/README.md

 sbt> exit
 $ > ./build_and_push inference-server
 ```
+You can navigate the the ECR (Elastic Container Registry) console to view the container image in the repository.

 ### Step 4: Creating the Sagemaker Model and Endpoint, and testing the Endpoint.